Biohla20/LITA_Class_Documentation/README.md

 We started the course learning the basics of data analysis (everything we should know), data entry using Excel sheet and workbook, then moved on to deeper things like Excel functions, and the class wrapped up with pivot tables, charts and presentation of results.

-We had two data sets during the Excel class and these were used to carry out various analysis, some of which includes
+We had two data sets during the Excel class and these were used to carry out various analysis, some of which includes numbers and text editing in Excel, and summary of regional sales and revenue of a company.

 Below are some of the highlights from the three weeks of intensive teachings, including class notes and class work.